 The logistics manager's task is to manage the flow of goods and its effects on the organization.
 This applies both to internal logistics (production, inventory) and external logistics (supply of raw materials and delivery of final products).
 Logistics analysts focus on the analysis and improvement of the production and logistics processes of their company.

-Starting positions of our students include analyst / consultant at the supply chain management department of Procter and Gamble, logistics analyst at Wehkamp, management trainee at Stork, consultant operations management in health care, solutions analyst for UPS Supply Chain Solutions and logistics manager at Burg Industries.
+Starting positions of our students include analyst/consultant at the supply chain management department of Procter and Gamble, a logistics analyst at Wehkamp, a management trainee at Stork, consultant operations management in healthcare, solutions analyst for UPS Supply Chain Solutions and logistics manager at Burg Industries.